marvedventures/sql-basics/README.md

-# SQL BASICS
+# SQL BASICS (DDL)

-Creating simple College database using SQL.
+- Creating simple College database using SQL.
+- Using Data Definition Language (DDL) subset of SQL

 ## Table of contents